 In parallel to the NCT public consultation, the European Commission has also launched a consultation concerning a Digital Services Act (DSA).
 The latter legislation would also introduce an ex-ante regulation vis-à-vis digital gatekeepers: the DSA, in fact, would include both a list of ‘black’ behaviours (i.e. per se prohibited) as well as a list of ‘white’ conducts (i.e. per se allowed) by dominant online platforms, leaving to competition law enforcement the task of assessing the ‘grey’ conducts that do not fall under any specific category.

 The European Commission concluded both public consultations in September 2020.
 The Commission is expected to publish a legislative proposal by the end of 2020.
-While the precise content of the NCT and DSA proposals is still unknown, the latter has already received some attention by academics.
-In particular, 4 expert reports have recently been published by well-known academics on behalf of DG Competition in relation to the main features of the NCT proposal.
-During the online workshop, the authors of the reports will present their studies and engage in a debate with practitioners.
-The event thus aims at stimulating the public discussion concerning the NCT proposal, which will be debated by the Council and the European Parliament in the course of 2021.
+The proposal will likely merge the DSA and the NCT into a single legislative framework, currently known as Digital Markets Act (DMA).
+While the precise content of the proposal is still unknown, the latter has already received some attention by academics.
+In particular, 4 expert reports have recently been published by well-known academics on behalf of DG Competition.
+During the online conference, the authors of the reports will present their studies and engage in a debate with practitioners.
+The event thus aims at stimulating the public discussion concerning the DMA proposal, which will be debated by the Council and the European Parliament in the course of 2021.

 - Market Investigations: A new competition tool for Europe? – Martin Peitz